 2.3 Site Description

-The site is occupied by a late 19th Century three storey terraced building with a mansard roof and a cellar beneath the entire building footprint.
-The ground floor level of the property is set at approximately +26.3m OD, with the existing cellar floor understood to extend to approximately 2.5m depth.
+The site is occupied by a late 19th Century three storey terraced building with ground floor level set at approximately +26.4m OD.
+The property is occupied by a commercial unit at ground level, with residential flats above.